Mormonism and slavery: Legal period (1852–1862)

-Mormons continued taking Indian children from their families long after the slave traders left and even began to actively solicit children from Paiute parents.
-They also began selling Indian slaves to each other.
+Mormons continued taking Native children from Indigenous families long after the slave traders left, and even began to actively solicit children from Paiute parents.
+They also began trafficking Indigenous people to each other.
 By 1853, each of the hundred households in Parowan had one or more Paiute children.
-Indian slaves were used for both domestic and manual labor.
-In 1857, Representative Justin Smith Morrill estimated that there were 400 Indian slaves in Utah.
-Richard Kitchen has identified at least 400 Indian slaves taken into Mormon homes, but estimates even more went unrecorded because of the high mortality rate of Indian slaves.
+Enslaved Indigenous people were used for both domestic and manual labor.
+In 1857, Representative Justin Smith Morrill estimated that there were 400 enslaved Native people in Utah.
+Richard Kitchen has identified at least 400 Indigenous individuals taken into Mormon homes, but estimates even more went unrecorded because of the high mortality rate of enslaved Indigenous Americans.
 Many of them tried to escape.

-Brigham Young opposed slaves who wanted to escape their masters.
+Brigham Young sided with enslavers on the topic of capturing those trying to escape enslavement.
 This was enforced by Utah laws.
-When Dan, a slave, tried to escape his master, William Camp, the courts upheld that Dan was Camp's property and could not escape.
-Dan was later sold to Thomas Williams for $800 and then to William Hooper.
+When Dan tried to escape his enslaver William Camp, the courts upheld that Dan was Camp's property and could not escape.
+Dan was later sold to another enslaver for $800 and later to another.

-The Mormon position of slavery was often criticized and condemned by anti-slavery groups.
+The Mormon position on enslavement was often criticized and condemned by anti-slavery groups.
 In 1856, the key plank of the Republican Party's platform was "to prohibit in the territories those twin relics of barbarism, polygamy and slavery".
 While considering appropriations for Utah Territory, Representative Justin Smith Morrill criticized the LDS Church for its laws on slavery.
 He said that under the Mormon patriarchy, slavery took a new shape.
-He criticized the use of the term servants instead of slaves and the requirement for Mormon masters to "correct and punish" their "servants".
-He expressed concern that Mormons might be trying to increase the number of slaves in the state.
-Horace Greeley also criticized the Mormon position on slavery and general apathy towards the welfare of black people.
+He criticized the use of the term "servant" instead of "slave" and the requirement for Mormon enslavers to "correct and punish" their "servants".
+He expressed concern that Mormons might be trying to increase the number of enslaved people in the state.
+Horace Greeley also criticized the Mormon position on slavery and general apathy towards the welfare of Black people.